Office of Undergraduate Research Undergraduate research will set you apart.

 Kacie Florus

 Can severe neurodevelopmental abnormalities in cats be the result of a loss-of-function mutation in phosphoprotein enriched in astrocytes-15 (PEA15)?
 Kacie Florus, a senior majoring in Biomedical Sciences, is using her undergraduate research to answer this question.
-Florus studies how PEA15 may be involved in normal neurodevelopment by comparing the brains in normal cats (unaffected) to those with the mutation (affected).
-Florus and her team used an RNAseq analysis technique called cell-type deconvolution to discover changes in the cellular subtype.
-The cell-type deconvolution study showed that transcripts specific to neuronal cells did not change but transcripts unique to endothelial cells were increased in affected cats compared to the unaffected.
+Florus studies how PEA15 may be involved in normal neurodevelopment by comparing the brains in normal cats (unaffected) to…Continue Reading Recently In Research- Kacie Florus

 Recently in Research- Rebecca Mulholland